 - Missing White Woman Syndrome: This causes the Vancouver Police Force to track the man who is killing prostitutes in Vancouver, and finally inspires DaVinci to create a "red light district" to stop them from getting kidnapped and/or killed.

-- The Movie: The Quality Of Life
+- The Movie: The Quality Of Life.

 - Never Trust a Title: Even though the show is called DaVinci's Inquest, there are only a handful of times throughout the show's seven seasons where Dominic actually calls an inquest.
 Of those few times, the inquest often fails to resolve the case in a satisfactory manner.

 - No Badge?
-No Problem!: as a coroner, DaVinci is often the first person allowed at a crime scene, and gains special civilian priviliges that allow him to access areas other policemen can't
+No Problem!: As a coroner, DaVinci is often the first person allowed at a crime scene, and gains special civilian priviliges that allow him to access areas other policemen can't

 - Real Life Writes the Plot: The series was inspired by the (then-unexplained) series of prostitute murders in Vancouver.
 When Robert Pickton was finally caught, the show acknowledged his capture.